Long Covid: What is it and what are the symptoms?

 - joint pain

 Surveys have identified tens and even hundreds of other complaints.
-Probably the largest study so far, by University College London (UCL), identified 200 symptoms affecting 10 organ systems in people with long Covid, at higher levels than in people who were fully recovered.
+A large study by University College London (UCL), identified 200 symptoms affecting 10 organ systems in people with long Covid, at higher levels than in those who had fully recovered.

-They include hallucinations, insomnia, hearing and vision changes, short-term memory loss and speech and language issues.
+These include hallucinations, insomnia, hearing and vision changes, short-term memory loss and speech and language issues.
 Others have reported gastro-intestinal and bladder problems, changes to periods and skin conditions.

-How severe these symptoms are varies, but many have been left unable to perform tasks like showering, grocery shopping and remembering words.
+The severity of symptoms varies, but many have been left unable to perform tasks like showering, grocery shopping and remembering words.

 What causes long Covid?